Please review in full our Visitors Policy. In summary:

 In the event that a student finds a lost book after paying for it, their money will be refunded (one year limit).

-The reference workstations are provided to support the educational, research, and informational activities of the Oglethorpe University community.
+The Reference Commons and other library workstations are provided to support the educational, research, and informational activities of the Oglethorpe University community.
 These workstations provide access to local resources, GALILEO (Georgia's Virtual Library), licensed content, and the Internet.

-Workstations are equipped with 2 USB ports, a 3.5" floppy drive, a non-writeable CD-Rom drive, and a headphone jack.
+Workstations are equipped with 2 USB ports and a headphone jack.
 Networked laser printers enable quick, double-sided printing, which is free for members of the Oglethorpe community.

 The use of library computers and networked resources is governed by this document, other relevant library and university policies, including the ITS Email and Computer Usage Policy, and all applicable federal, state, and local laws.